scalar-labs/scalar-ist/docs/how_to_use_en.md

 # Scalar IST execution procedure
 To run Scalar IST, you need to do the following:

-Create Holder ID, private key, and certificate of the contract executor
+Create a Holder ID, private key, and certificate for the contract executor
 - Register the contract executor's certificate with Scalar DLT
 - Register the contract and function used by the contract executor in Scalar DLT.
 - Generate a digital signature of request data at the time of contract execution using the contract executor's private key